Ottoman destroyer Yarhisar: Balkan Wars

 On the morning of 18 January, the Ottoman fleet resumed operations.
 Three battleships, two cruisers and six destroyers, including Yarhisar, and support ships from the Ottoman fleet started sailing at 07:15 in the morning before this battle, which would be known as the Battle of Lemnos.
 The Greek force also sailed from Lemnos at 09:10.
-At 11.35 a.m. the battle between the forces began.
+At 11:35 the battle between the forces began.
 Due to the hits taken by the Ottoman battleships, the fleet turned back towards Çanakkale at 12:15.
 The battle lasted until 14:30, with the destroyers acting as support.
 At 14:55 the Ottoman fleet returned to the strait and anchored at Nara at 17:40.
 As a result of the battle, 4 officers and 37 sailors on Barbaros Hayreddin and Turgut Reis were killed while 7 officers and 97 sailors were wounded.
 Yarhisar was not damaged in the battle.

-On February 8, prior to the Battle of Şarköy, sbe took Lieutenant Hamdi Bey to the front line at Şarköy.
+On February 8, prior to the Battle of Şarköy, Yarhisar took Lieutenant Hamdi Bey to the frontline there.
 The next day, she was assigned to dispatch the incoming caravans to the port of Karabiga.
-On 26 March, Berk-i Satvet and Demirhisar accompanied the battleships Barbaros Hayreddin and Turgut Reis, which shelled Bulgarian positions from Kumburgaz.